-Tax administration functions Capability indicators Measurement Overall performance (revenue extraction) Registration and filing - Tax to GDP ratio - Non-resource tax to GDP ratio - Percentage of taxpayers A ratio of tax revenue (or non-resources tax) collected as a share of GDP A ratio of the number of compliance filing on time registered taxpayers to the number of tax administration staff Taxpayer services and education - Compliance rate - Percentage of registered taxpayers who file returns and comply with their tax obligations Returns processing and payment - Revenue per unit of operational cost - A ratio of total tax revenue collected to total operational costs Collection of arrears - Percentage of arrears to total revenue - A ratio of total arrears recovered to total tax revenue collected during the period Audit and investigations - Percentage of staff in audit functions - A ratio of tax administration staff in tax audit to the total number of tax administration staff - Audit recovery rate - A ratio of tax revenue recovered through tax audits to total declared taxes Appeals - Average length of appeals case - Average time taken to complete appeals (i.e. issue an appeal decision) Administration - Ratio of total staff to staff in core functions - A ratio of tax administration staff in core functions (registration, returns processing, audit, investigation, debt management) to the total number of tax administration staff Budget allocation - Budget in core functions against total budget - A ratio of budget allocated to core function to total budget of the tax administration their capacities for higher tax revenue extraction.
+Tax administration Capability indicators Measurement functions Overall performance (revenue extraction) Tax to GDP ratio Non-resource tax to GDP ratio - A ratio of tax revenue (or non- resources tax) collected as a share of GDP Registration and filing compliance - Percentage of taxpayers filing on time - A ratio of the number of registered taxpayers to the number of tax administration staff Taxpayer services and education - Compliance rate - Percentage of registered taxpayers who file returns and comply with their tax obligations Returns processing and payment - Revenue per unit of operational cost - A ratio of total tax revenue collected to total operational costs Collection of arrears - Percentage of arrears to total revenue - A ratio of total arrears recovered to total tax revenue collected during the period Audit and investigations - Percentage of staff in audit functions - A ratio of tax administration staff in tax audit to the total number of tax administration staff - Audit recovery rate - A ratio of tax revenue recovered through tax audits to total declared taxes Appeals - Average length of appeals case - Average time taken to complete appeals (i.e. issue an appeal decision) Administration - Ratio of total staff to staff in core functions A ratio of tax administration staff in core functions (registration, returns processing, audit, investigation, debt management) to the total number of tax administration staff Budget allocation Budget in core functions against total budget - A ratio of budget allocated to core function to total budget of the tax administration

+Table 1: Selected Indicators of Tax Administration Capability their capacities for higher tax revenue extraction.
 The primary area in which most tax administrations in SSA need to improve is resource allocation.
 A report published by ATAF in 2019 indicates that the resources allocated for tax administration are inadequate in most countries in SSA.
 For instance, the number of tax auditors to total tax administration staff among ATO member countries stood at an average of 12 percent in 2018 and ten percent in 2019, which is far lower than the recommended ratio of 30 percent (ATAF, 2020, p.135).